Women’s Health Physiotherapy

 Pelvic Floor Dysfunction in women

-Pelvic floor dysfunction can occur anytime during pregnancy, childbirth, or postpartum and menopause in women.
+Pelvic floor dysfunction in women can occur anytime during pregnancy, childbirth, or postpartum and menopause in women.
 There may be symptoms such as urinary incontinence, fecal incontinence, sexual dysfunction, pelvic organ prolapse and chronic pelvic pain.

 The main cause of pelvic floor dysfunctions cannot be fully determined.
 However, there are several contributing factors that affect women’s health.
 These include traumatic injuries (to the pelvic area, i. e., accidents), pregnancy, overuse of the pelvic muscles, and poor muscle tone.